Please note: Due to increased travel demand, appointments are limited.

 LGBT individuals will want to be especially careful as laws on homosexuality are unclear.
 While prosecution is rare, LGBT visitors may wish to avoid drawing attention.

-What Should I Pack For India?
+What Should I Pack for India?

 Packing for India can be a bit tricky, as the country is different from many popular travel destinations: